byuflowlab/undergrad-onboarding/2-projects/aircraft-design/README.md

 ## Model Fidelity

-How does changing model fidelity
+There is often a trade-off between model fidelity and required computational resources.
+Increase the speed and/or accuracy of an existing model in the lab.
+Explore the assumptions that must be made for your model and ways to increase the applicability of your model.

 ## Objective

-As you add more realistic objectives how does aircraft design change.
+Optimal aircraft designs are highly dependent on the objectives and constraints placed on the design.
+Explore the impact of various objectives and constraints on aircraft design.
+How does the design change as more realistic objectives and constraints are added.
+How sensitive is your design to various objectives and constraints.

 ## Surrogate Models

-Develop surrogate model
+Develop a surrogate model